waqasbhatti/cdips-pipeline/README.md

 use pipe-trex.
 (A variety of "new" features since the 2018 development effort depend on using a 3.X environment).

-The main weird extra step is that to make `pipe-trex` accessible to the virtual environment, you need to add a `.pth` file to the approriate site-packages directory.
+An extra step is that to make `pipe-trex` accessible to the virtual environment, you currently need to add a `.pth` file to the approriate site-packages directory.
 See "Making pipe-trex accessible within virtual environment" below.

 #### 2.7 environment

-Make a virtual environment in some local directory, for instance `~/local`.
+If you opt instead for a 2.7 environment, make a virtual environment in some local directory, for instance `~/local`.
 We will call the environment trex\_27:

   ```
   pip install virtualenv; virtualenv --python=/usr/bin/python2.7 trex_27